Task Management Tools

 4.5/10 Free plan with 9 lists.
 Premium at $35.99 per year (approximately $3 per month).

-Personal productivity app combining task management, calendar integration, habit tracking with streaks, and a built in Pomodoro timer.
+Personal productivity app that combines task management, a calendar, habit tracking with streaks, and a built in Pomodoro focus timer.
 One of the cheapest premium options at roughly $3 per month.

 Strengths